IsakThornqvist/assignment-iot/README.md

     limit of 50 readings per query prevents sending excessive data to the frontend
   - MongoDB was chosen for simplicity, as the data volume at this scale does not require specialized time-series optimizations

+  **Historical data access path:** Path A was chosen, a custom REST API endpoint `GET /api/readings` returns the last 30 minutes of sensor data on dashboard load.

 ### 5) MQTT Topics and Payload Documentation